runletapp/website/docs/job/device_assignment.md

     where: any
 ```

-This will run `myjob` on the next available connected device.
+It runs `myjob` on the next available connected device.
 Note that this will create only one instance of the job.

 ### Where: custom